Lets Celebrate your Problems!

 And it got me thinking….
 It’s not just Louise.
 It’s all of us.

-- Bullying from a team member that caused me to lose so much confidence I dreaded turning up to work every day
+- Bullying from a team member that caused me to lose so much confidence that I dreaded turning up to work every day

 - A Facebook Ads agency who merrily consumed £4,000 of my money and left me with practically nothing to show for it.